sumodx/luks_usb_with_fallback/README.md

 # Ubuntu LUKS USB Auto-Unlock with Failover

 ## Overview
-This configuration enables an Ubuntu 24.04 Server (Encrypted Root via LUKS) to:
+This configuration enables an Ubuntu 24.04 Server/Desktop (Encrypted Root via LUKS) to:
 1.  **Auto-Unlock**: Attempt to unlock the root partition automatically using a keyfile on a specific USB drive during boot.
 2.  **Failover Gracefully**: If the USB drive is missing or fails to mount within 30 seconds, immediately drop to the standard password prompt.